Hunter Schafer: Film roles and brand ambassadorships (2020–present)

-Schafer starred in the 2023 The Hunger Games prequel, The Hunger Games: The Ballad of Songbirds & Snakes, for which her performance as Tigris Snow was praised as "excellent" and "underused".
-Director Francis Lawrence said that Schafer was chosen for the part due to her disarming authenticity and described how her audition performance was "endearing and warm"—qualities they wanted for Tigris.
-In 2024, she was in Tilman Singer's horror movie Cuckoo, where she plays an American teenager who reluctantly visits a creepy, remote resort in Germany with her family.
+In 2024, Schafer was in Cuckoo, a horror movie directed by Tilman Singer.
+She plays an American teenager who reluctantly visits a creepy, remote resort in Germany with her family.
 It was her first lead role in a feature film; Schafer called it a scary experience, as it was the first thing she starred in after Euphoria, describing it as "the training wheels" turning off.
 Her portrayal was said to be "an intense and emotional central performance".
 Also in 2024, she was in one scene of Yorgos Lanthimos's anthology film Kinds of Kindness.
+In 2025, Schafer starred in The Hunt, a horror short film directed by Nadia Lee Cohen to promote the autumn 2025 campaign of South Korean eyewear brand Gentle Monster.
+In 2026, she was in David Lowery's drama film Mother Mary.